Z-Score: Comparing Values Using Standardization

 🔁 Z-Score Always Balances

-If you compute z-scores for a full dataset, their sum is always zero:
+If you compute z-scores for a dataset using its own sample mean and sample standard deviation, their sum is zero:

 \[ \sum z = 0 \]